 Sheriffs should have a strong bias towards actions that keep the tree green and then open; if a simple revert can fix the problem, the sheriff should revert first and ask questions later.

 Troopers know more about maintaining the buildbot masters and slaves themselves.
 They're the people to look for when the bots need an OS update, a machine goes offline, checkouts are failing repeatedly, and so on.

 Gardeners are watchers of particular component interactions.
 They generally watch a component's release or development and move the version included forward when it is compatible.
 This is called "rolling DEPS", and consists of committing a CL that changes the (Subversion) revision number in some

 Of particular interest to the Chromium projects are the gardeners who watch the interaction between Blink, Skia and Chromium, and those who watch the interaction of Chromium and ChromiumOS.

 See Sheriff Details: Chromium to revert changes, disable tests, etc.

 The tree status can be closed, throttled, or open.
 These status levels control the activity of the commit queue.
 If the tree is open, the commit queue run as normal.
-If the tree is closed, the commit queue will not submit any changes.
-If the tree is throttled, a commit queue run that is already running will be allowed to submit changes, but further runs will not start.
+If the tree is closed or throttled, the commit queue will not submit any changes.

 Warning: before opening the tree for one failure, make sure that all the bots are green. if the tree's already closed then subsequent failures don't "reclose" so it can be easy to miss them.